neurodata/ndreg/README.md

 `docker pull neurodata/ndreg` <br/>

-It will typically take around 3 minutes to pull the entire image.
+It will typically take around 3 minutes to pull the entire Docker image.

 ## Demo